JOHNNYMACONNY/ybf-studio/docs/color_palette_enhancement_plan.md

 ## Executive Summary

-This plan outlines the development of a sophisticated, mathematically harmonious color palette for the AudioServiceApp that follows professional design principles, color theory, and mathematical relationships for optimal visual harmony.
+This plan outlines the development of a sophisticated, mathematically harmonious color palette for the YBF Studio that follows professional design principles, color theory, and mathematical relationships for optimal visual harmony.

 **Goal:** Create a color system that is both aesthetically pleasing and functionally effective for an audio/music production service.